 Having a checklist prior to approaching an insurance broker will help you be prepared for an interview, wherein you can comprehensively convey all aspects of your business model, operations requirements, and also be able to formulate the right questions to them on the types of policies on offer.

 Shop Around and Be Prepared

 Don’t just go for the first cyber insurance carrier out of the gate, and be sure as well that you understand all of a given policy’s set guidelines that govern things like when the policy is triggered, what exactly it covers, and any major exclusions in the policy.
 This will help to eliminate any confusion in the event of a cyberattack or breach.
 Remember also that cyber insurance should never serve as the single line of cyber defense, as it’s designed to work as part of a greater overall cybersecurity plan.
 Here’s another great resource (especially for those entities operating in the financial sector) to aid you in your search for the right cyber insurance policy – The Purchaser’s Guide to Cyber Insurance Products from the Financial Services Sector Coordinating Council.

 Ask a Cybersecurity Pro

-You can also speak to an IT specialist at Radius Executive IT Solutions, which is a proven leader in providing IT consulting and cybersecurity in Boston and throughout New England, about how to find the right cyber insurance policy.
+You can also speak to an IT specialist at Radius Executive IT Solutions, which is a proven leader in providing IT consulting and cybersecurity in Boston, about how to find the right cyber insurance policy.
 Contact an IT expert at (978) 528-0110 or send us an email at email@example.com today, and we can help you with all your questions or needs.